Man who used van to kill 10 pedestrians in Toronto guilty

 He called himself an “incel,” short for “involuntary celibate,” an online subculture that has been linked to other attacks in California and Florida and that often promotes the idea men are entitled to have sex with women.

+“He can spend the rest of his life in jail because he deserves it.
+He took lives and he didn’t care and you just have to be accountable for what you do,” said Cathy Riddell, a survivor who suffered injuries to her shoulder, spine, pelvis, and ribs as well as head trauma and a punctured lung.

+Boris Bytensky, Minassian’s lawyer, said he’s not discussed with his client whether he will appeal.

-The trial took place on Zoom last year because of the coronavirus pandemic
+The trial took place on Zoom last year because of the coronavirus pandemic.

-Autism Canada denounced what it called “egregious claims” by Minassian’s lawyer that the man didn’t know what he was doing was wrong because he has autism spectrum disorder.